akoo1010/bookoutlet-isbn-check/README.md

 # BookOutlet ISBN Checker

 Reads a list of ISBNs from a Google Sheet, checks [bookoutlet.com](https://www.bookoutlet.com) for availability and price, and writes the results back to the sheet.
+And where's a great source for ISBNs?
+[Goodreads export](https://help.goodreads.com/s/article/How-do-I-import-or-export-my-books-1553870934590)

 ## How it works